ltonetwork/mongodb-rest/README.md

 For `explain` option, the explain is performed and returned for given query, no documents are returned.

 For `count` option the response looks like `{count: 24}`, no documents are returned.
-Limit and skip options do influence on count.
+Limit and skip options do influence the count.

 An example of query with options: